Employing an apprentice

 - What hours does an apprentice work?

-You must employ them for a minimum of 30 hours per week, throughout the length of the apprenticeship.
+You must employ an apprentice for a minimum of 30 hours per week, throughout the length of the apprenticeship.
 You must also allow them time to work on their apprenticeship programme during the working week and give them ‘off-the-job’ training opportunities, at least 20% of their time.

 Some apprentices may need more time than this, for example extra training in English and maths.
 It’s up to you and the training provider to decide how the off-the-job training is delivered, such as regular day release, block release, special training days or workshops.
 It must be directly relevant to the apprenticeship standard and can be delivered at the apprentice’s normal place of work as long as it’s not part of their normal working duties.
 Off-the-job training can cover practical training such as shadowing, mentoring, industry visits and attending competitions.